Get in touch with EOSC-Life

 Which Research Infrastructures Participate in EOSC-Life?

-EOSC-Life brings together 13 Life Science Research Infrastructures (LS RIs).
+EOSC-Life brought together 13 Life Science Research Infrastructures (LS RIs).
 You can find a list on our Partners’ page.

-Outside of EOSC-Life, the 13 LS RIs continue to work together.
+Even beyond the official end of EOSC-Life, the 13 LS RIs will continue to work together.
 Browse their Catalogue of Services on the LS RI website.

 Why Do We Need European Research Infrastructures?

 Research infrastructures provide an elegant solution to making science more effective and sustainable against the complex European backdrop of interactions among nation states.
-They provide the framework for the creation of an organised, fair, and transparent system.
-Scientists can use this system to share knowledge and resources and, in doing so, they contribute to data pooling and optimise the use of facilities and equipment, avoiding unnecessary duplications of effort.
+The RIs provide the framework for the creation of an organised, fair, and transparent system.
+Scientists can use this system to share knowledge and resources and, in doing so, contribute to data pooling and optimise the use of facilities and equipment, avoiding unnecessary duplication of effort.

 Crossing Borders

-By setting the goal to elevate science around the globe, European research infrastructures include members and partners from other countries and regions and encompass diverse research fields, including those in the Biological and Medical Sciences, Material Sciences, Social Sciences, and Humanities, Environmental Sciences, Energy, and Astronomy.
+By setting the goal to ensure high-quality science around the globe, European RIs include members and partners from diverse countries and regions and encompass many research fields, including those in the Biological and Medical Sciences, Material Sciences, Social Sciences, and Humanities, Environmental Sciences, Energy, and Astronomy.

 These infrastructures are strongly supported by the European Commission, which has set up the European Strategy Forum on Research Infrastructures (ESFRI), a strategic instrument to steer policy-making and encourage the better use and development of research infrastructures.